 For day-trippers and passengers coming from south of the Swan River, B Shed is the most convenient Rottnest Island departure point.
 It’s also super-close to Fremantle train station, so if you’re arriving via public transport you’ll be just a short walk from your ferry.
-Limited long-term parking and ‘The Express Lane’ fully licensed café are also available.
+Limited long-term parking available for $10 per day and ‘The Express Lane’ fully licensed café are also available.
+Parking at B-shed can fill up fast in the busier months so we recommend planning ahead using the link below for alternative parking options.

 B Shed Opening Hours: